vsoch/vsoch.github.io/_posts/2023/2023-12-09-resources-cgroups-kubernetes.md

 ## The Adventure Begins

 After our Hackathon we were going into Supercomputing, Kubecon, and another venue I was giving a talk for, so I only tried out reproducing the case twice.
 Each time, I tried bringing up a cluster akin to what I saw Antonio do, but I never reproduced it.
-No matter what limits and requests I put, Flux inside the pod using "flux resource list."
+No matter what limits and requests I put, the Flux container inside the pod using "flux resource list" saw everything.
 I started to think maybe I had hallucinated, or there was some major detail (e.g., Kubernetes version) that I was missing.
 I really just needed to take a concerted afternoon and think about it and try several things to figure it out.
-Let's go!
+That afternoon was today.
+So (in the words of Mario)... let's go!

 ### A Saturday Afternoon